Set up your agent safely

 Sign up with its own credentials

-Give your OpenClaw bot its own Apple ID and Gmail account.
+Give your agent its own Apple ID and Gmail account.
 The bot should not have access to your main Gmail except for the specific files and calendars you choose to share with it.
 That way a compromise of the bot does not expose your primary account.

 3